Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 - Cultural burning combined with Rx fire?
 - Task forces created in State to increase pace and scale of restoration and prescribed fire
 - Public lands managers - limited budget and staffing are impediments, also planning issues
-- We don’t have the experience, crews, or political or institutional support in place today for a large program
+- We don't have the experience, crews, or political or institutional support in place today for a large program
-- We need to be patient – will take time
+- We need to be patient - will take time

 # Managed Wildfire Effects on Water and Forest Health

-- Fire and Hydrology in Western US Watersheds – Project Starts 2002
+- Fire and Hydrology in Western US Watersheds - Project Starts 2002
     - Managed Lighting Fire, Increase Forest Resilience
 - Illilouette Creek Basin, Yosemite National Park
     - Fires in occur naturally through lightening here every 9 years